Our Board of Trustees

 The Board are elected every three years.
 The last election was in May 2019 and the next full election will be held in 2022.

-Meetings are usually held on the third Thursday of every month at school - please check the calendar on our website or phone app as the dates sometimes need to change.
+Meetings are usually held every four school weeks on a Thursday - please check the calendar on our website or phone app as the dates sometimes need to change.
 Meetings start at 6:30pm and normally last for 2 to 3 hours.

 Board meetings are not public meetings, they are meetings that are held in public: